dcurrie/nelua-bbtree/README.md

 ## Status

-The project has basic BBTree functions working, but is incomplete: some set functions are not coded, and unit testing is incomplete.
-It is not ready for use.
+The project has basic BBTree functions working, but unit testing is incomplete.
+As such it is not really ready for use, but I welcome feedback.

 ## BBTree Overview